All Episodes

 By the way, how bizarre is that?

-You know, a lot of people that I know can't uh uh they they end up wasting their lives away, and it does lead I have found it to be in my own personal experience, and there are mixed studies on it, and I don't want to get into a study versus study debate.
+And it does lead, I have found it to be in my own personal experience, and there are mixed studies on it.

-But in my view, it is a gateway drug, and once you like getting high, you're gonna keep getting high.
+And once you like getting high, you're going to keep getting high.

-Well, there's no question that it has a psychoactive impact on on the person that does impact kind of how they perform.
+Well, there's no question that it has a psychoactive impact on the person that does impact kind of how they perform.

-But these again are the same people who are advocating for flavored cannabis gummies, but they refuse to even let adults choose a flavored vaping product, which can help them quit smoking.
+But these, again, are the same people who are advocating for flavored cannabis gummies, but they refuse to even let adults choose a flavored vaping product, which can help them quit smoking.

 They're also the same folks that are using taxpayer funds to give people tools such as free needles to continue using heroin, but they want to tax out of existence e-cigarettes, the tool that people are using to quit smoking.